spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-service-points-order-management-feature.md

 Make sure that sales plugins work correctly:

-1. Add product offer with service point shipment type to cart.
+1. Add a product offer with the service point shipment type to your cart.

 2. Place an order with the added product.